STEP0HEN/country-Application/README.md

-# country-Application
+# Country-Application
-A simple country application
+A simple country application made with html and css consuming data from the rest countries api.